 Our Analysis and Test Results

-Guava is a family run business with the goal of making parents' lives easier and more efficient.
+Guava is a family run business oriented towards making parents' lives more comfortable and efficient.
 The company believes that "life should be spent together."
 Their designers create gear with safety and ease of use in mind.
 The Guava company believes that products need to be safe enough for their kids before they offer for others.
 Guava puts their gear through third-party testing when it is possible and use high-quality materials whenever possible.

 Ease of Use

-The Lotus scored a 5 of 10 for ease of use.
+The Lotus bassinet earned an average score for ease of use.

 These are functions and features that impact your daily use of the bassinet.